Table of Contents

 Twin gear juicers look like masticating juicers, the difference between masticating and twin gear juicers is that twin gear juicers have 2 gears that the produce is fed into, and masticating juicers only have one single auger.

-Twin gear juicers do take longer to juice and clean than other types of juicers, but the increased yield and nutrient extraction offsets this drawback for me.
+Juicing and clean up do take longer than other types of juicers, but the increased yield and nutrient extraction offsets this drawback for me.

 Twin gear juicers are my favorite type of juicer, and if you are going to be juicing on a regular basis it will make the most sense.